 A New Development to Treat Migraines

 Chronic migraines affect 2% of the world population and occur between 12 and 15 days per month.
+Fortunately, researchers discovered a new technique to treat migraines.

 Chronic doesn’t mean that a person suffers from this type of migraine for 10 to 20 years.
 This type of migraine is different from an episodic one and is completely incapacitating.
 It can last for several consecutive days throughout the course of a month.